franzbu/EnhancedSpaces.spoon/README.md

 ## Moving and Resizing Windows:

-With SpaceHammer you can automatically resize and position the windows on your mSpaces according to a dynamically changing grid size.
+With EnhancedSpaces you can automatically resize and position the windows on your mSpaces according to a dynamically changing grid size.

 ### Automatic Resizing and Positioning - Keyboard